 Professor

 Lecturer

 Assistant Professor

+MATSUDA, Michiyuki

-MATSUDA, Michiyuki AOKI, Kazuhiro HIRATA, Eishu
+AOKI, Kazuhiro

+IMAJO, Masamichi

-We are visualizing the growth signal transduction cascades in living cells by using probes based on the principle of Foerster resonance energy transfer (FRET).
+We are visualizing the growth signal transduction cascades in living cells by using biosensors based on the principle of Foerster resonance energy transfer (FRET).
 These FRET videos are processed to extract parameters that characterize the property of each signaling molecule.
 We use these parameters obtained in living cells to build kinetic simulation models of growth signal transduction cascades.
+We are also developing transgenic mice expressing FRET biosensors to observe the signaling status in living mice with two-photon excitation microscopes.